 Here are a few tips that will help to identify the venomous snakes of North America:

-Coral Snake - Striking colors of red, black and yellow.
-Positive ID: yellow band separates every color, black nose, and red bands disappear towards the tail.
+Coral Snake - It is not a pit viper.
+It is a member of the Cobra Family.
+Therefore it has no facial pits.
+But it does have vertically elliptical pupils.
+Striking colors of red, black and yellow.
+Its bands encircle its entire body which means its belly is just as beautiful as its back!
+Positive ID: Yellow band separates every color, black nose, and red bands disappear towards the tail.
 Three known species in the U. S., all similar in appearance.

 "The Snakes of Georgia and South Carolina"

 Buy it in the Swamp Store!
 Only $10 Plus free shipping!